darktable-org/dtdocs/README.md

 ## Building

-You can build the HTML website locally, the production site to deploy to hosting, or the PDF.

 This site is built with the static site generator [Hugo](https://github.com/gohugoio/hugo) (*extended*).

 You can use a prebuilt binary of the latest *extended* version for your system.
 A detailed guide for installation of the prebuilt binaries is given in the [Hugo installation documentation](https://gohugo.io/installation/).